Christopher-Costa/Ansible-KVM/roles/kvm_guest/README.md

     vm_cpus: 1
     vm_disk_size: 30G

 The role needs a variable containing the inventory hostname of the KVM host (hypervisor) on which to provision the systems.
-By default, the role chooses the first host in the 'kvm-servers' inventory group.
+By default, the role chooses the first host in the 'kvm_servers' inventory group.

-    hypervisor: "{{ groups['kvm-servers'][0] }}"
+    hypervisor: "{{ groups['kvm_servers'][0] }}"

 Each guest system can define a 'vm_xml_template' with specific details about the VM to create.
 A default template is provide, and the role will use that template by default.
 Custom templates can be placed in the role templates directory.